Reinhard Bachmann: Career

-Apart from his academic career, he is frequently giving interviews to specialised practitioners magazines and the general press.
-Also, he offers consultancy services to public agencies and private businesses, and he is a co-founder and a member of the IUK-Institute in Dortmund.
+Apart from his academic career, he is frequently giving interviews to specialised practitioners magazines and the general press (e.g., Psychology Today, Die Welt Online, China Daily etc.).

+Bachmann also offers consultancy services to public agencies and private businesses.
+In particular, he is an experienced expert in the field of higher education quality assurance and has worked with various university accreditation agencies.

 Research

 Bachmann is one of the pioneers of trust research in the field of management theory.
 Since the 1990s, he has contributed significantly to the development and design of trust research and is one of the most-cited trust scholar in Europe.

 He is a member of the editorial boards of the Journal of Inter-organizational Relationships, Organization Studies, Sustainability and the review board of the Journal of Trust Research.

 Selected works

 Bachmann's works appear in numerous international journals (these include, Organization Studies, Cambridge Journal of Economics, British Journal of Sociology, Journal of Managerial Psychology, European Societies).
 He has also edited publications, which include the 'Handbook of Trust Research' (Edward Elgar, 2006, with Akbar Zaheer), Landmark Papers on Trust (Edward Elgar, 2008, with Akbar Zaheer), and a collective volume on 'Trust Within and Between Organizations' (Oxford University Press, 2000, with Christel Lane).